 Gerry Ryan and Alistair Fruish, writers in residence at HMP Littlehey, saw the great potential this facility offers and developed a project called Ipad (In-cell Purposeful Activity Development) which proposed using the medium to deliver the creative arts to engage prisoners in recordable purposeful activity while they are locked in their cells.

-These are numerous other initiatives by the Network and a whole range of arts in prison organisations – such as Geese Theatre, Clean Break, Escape Artists, Music in Prisons and Rideout to name but a few – which demonstrate that the arts in criminal justice movement is alive and thriving… and in demand by prisons.
+These are numerous other initiatives by the Network and a whole range of arts in prison organizations – such as Geese Theatre, Clean Break, Escape Artists, Music in Prisons, and Rideout to name but a few – which demonstrate that the arts in the criminal justice movement are alive and thriving… and in demand by prisons.

 THE ARTS ALLIANCE

-Writing in The Guardian (5 November) Lord Ramsbotham, ex-Chief Inspector of Prisons praised the setting up of the Arts Alliance and Arts Forum which created an interface between arts in prisons organisations and government departments.
-“At last,” he said, “the government appears to have recognised the important role that the arts, collectively, has to play in the rehabilitation process by encouraging self-esteem.
-As triggers the arts are means to the essential end of reducing reconviction rather than being ends in themselves, but their contribution is invaluable… All the evidence proves that such an approach works.”
+Writing in The Guardian (5 November) Lord Ramsbotham, ex-Chief Inspector of Prisons praised the setting up of the Arts Alliance and Arts Forum which created an interface between arts in prisons organizations and government departments.
+“At last,” he said, “the government appears to have recognized the important role that the arts, collectively, have to play in the rehabilitation process by encouraging self-esteem.
+As triggers, the arts are means to the essential end of reducing reconviction rather than being ends in themselves, but their contribution is invaluable… All the evidence proves that such an approach works.”

 Barely two weeks later Jack Straw, Minister of Justice, closed down the Comedy School’s course at HMP Whitemoor in a knee-jerk reaction to a headline in The Sun.
-The Comedy School is an outstanding organisation with more than a decade of work in prisons with an impeachable reputation.
-Through comedy they teach literacy, working with others, learning to be more human, more compassionate.
-“I wasn’t aware that comedy was a crime,” said director Keith Palmer on a recent Radio 4 interview.
+The Comedy School is an outstanding organization with more than a decade of work in prisons with an impeachable reputation.
+Through comedy they teach literacy, working with others, and learning to be more human, and more compassionate.
+“I wasn’t aware that comedy was a crime,” said director Keith Palmer in a recent Radio 4 interview.
 “I’m trying to understand what other areas of criminal justice The Sun gets to decide?”